Close Menu

 Toggle

-• Haralson: A tart apple that is perfect for pies and sauces.
+• Haralson: A tart apple, great for pies and sauces.

-• Zestar!: Early ripening with a sweet-tart taste.
+• Zestar!: Early ripening with a sweet-tart flavor.

 Haralson Tart Late September Moderate